Daher al-Umar: Security

-By 1746, Zahir had established order in the lands he controlled.
-He coopted the dominant Bedouin tribe of the region, the Banu Saqr, which greatly contributed to the establishment of security in northern Palestine.
-Moreover, Zahir charged the sheikhs of the towns and villages of northern Palestine with ensuring the safety of the roads in their respective vicinity and required them to compensate anyone who was robbed of their property.
-General security reached a level whereby "an old woman with gold in her hand could travel from one place to another without fear or danger", according to Zahir's biographer Sabbagh.

-The period of calm that persisted between 1744 and 1765 greatly boosted the security and economy of the Galilee.
-The security established in the region encouraged people from other parts of the empire to immigrate there.
-Conflict between the local clans and between Zahir and his sons remained limited to periodic clashes, while there were no external attacks against Zahir's domains.
-While Zahir used force to strengthen his position, the local inhabitants generally took comfort in his rule, which historian Thomas Philip described as "relatively just and reasonably fair".
-According to the traveler Richard Pococke, who visited the area in 1737, the local people had great admiration for Zahir, especially for his war against bandits on the roads.
+By 1746, Daher had established order.
+He had co-opted the Saqr Bedouins, greatly boosting security in northern Palestine.
+Daher entrusted the sheikhs of the villages with guaranteeing the safety of the roads in their respective areas and required them to compensate victims of robbery.
+General security reached a level whereby "an old woman with gold in her hand could travel from one place to another without fear or danger", according to Mikha'il Sabbagh.
+The general period of calm between 1744 and 1765 greatly boosted the security and economy of the Galilee, encouraging immigration from other parts of the empire.
+Conflict with local potentates and between Daher and his sons remained limited to periodic clashes, while there were no external attacks against Daher's domains.
+The population took comfort in Daher's rule, which Philipp described as "relatively just and reasonably fair".